FrostyPayload/BMXStreetsUI/README.md

 - Title: The text next to your option's value.
 - Description : The presence of data in this string will cause the info panel to show this string when the option is highlighted.
 - DefaultValue : The initial value set in the underlying `SmartData`
 - DataUnit : Optionally set the text displayed next to your value as it's unit of measure.
+Note: this string also defines decimal places shown e.g a value of "m" for metres will display 2 decimal places.
+See the game's DataUnits class for more info
 <br></br>
 ## Register for Creation of UI:
 ```